Culture, Arts & Media

 Some changed painting.
 Some changed photography.
 Some treated language as visual material.
 Some made cartoons, posters, or conceptual installations do the work that older art once assigned to history painting or public monuments.

-Start with the real complication
+Start with the main complication

 There is no single Jewish style in modern art.